 The average temperature in January is low: be prepared for it to be below zero (sometimes significantly below zero).
 I would suggest you bring a really warm snow parka and a moderately warm jacket.
 Don’t forget a hat and some warm gloves.
-You will also need some fleece pants or fleece pants to keep you warm outside.
+You will also need some fleece pants to keep you warm outside.
 Don’t forget about warm boots too.
 UGGs for girls will do, but guys will need something equally warm.
 You’ll need to walk a lot around the city and suffering from cold isn’t enjoyable.

 February is pretty much the same as January.
 However, sometimes it could be very rainy, so bring the warm waterproof boots.

 March in St. Petersburg is cold, too.
 Though, not as cold as January.
 The temperatures are slowly rising and striving towards zero, in the middle of March it’s usually around +4- +7 Celsius, while in the end of March it could already be around +10 – +13 degrees.
 You will need a waterproof jacket (in the case of some wet snow).